-Gloop is just cornflour and water.
+Gloop or oobleck is just cornflour and water.
 It’s very easy to make and creates a lovely gooey slime which feels solid when you scrunch it up and liquid if you let it flow through your fingers.

 - Food colouring – optional